 Heceta Head Lighthouse State Scenic Viewpoint

 The Heceta Head Lighthouse and Light Keeper’s Home are located a short drive north of downtown Florence on the Oregon Coast Highway.
-A trip to Heceta Head is an exciting way to explore the workings of a still operational historic lighthouse.
-Today, Heceta Head features an automated fresnel lens that casts a shining beacon of light some 21 miles out to sea to guide ships on their journeys safely.
+A trip to Heceta Head is exciting.
+You can explore the workings of a still operational historic lighthouse.
+Today, Heceta Head features an automated fresnel lens.
+It casts a shining beacon of light some 21 miles out to sea to guide ships on their journeys safely.

 Oregon State Park Rangers present an interpretive program on the history of the lighthouse twice daily.
 The interpretation includes a guided tour of the ground floor of the light station.
 An excellent selection of hiking trails on the property will treat you to fantastic scenery, spectacular ocean and forest views, and the awesome opportunity to spot wildlife in their natural environments.